 The last major colony of Great Auks bred on an Icleandic island called Geirfuglasker, which means “Great Auk Rock.”
 Nature destroyed that colony in 1830 when the island sunk after a volcanic eruption.
 Five years later, however, a few birds were found on nearby Eldey, a tiny island of about 10 acres.
 Museums and private collectors quickly targeted the island.
 A trio of collectors caught and killed the last pair of Great Auks on July 3, 1844.
 In the process, they also accidentally crushed the last egg.

-The story of the Great Auk joins with several others—the Passenger Pigeon, for example—that demonstrate what can happen when extinction’s perfect storm occurs.
+The story of the Great Auk joins with several others—the Passenger Pigeon, for example—that demonstrate what can happen when extinction’s perfect storm occurs (learn more about the Passenger Pigeon here).
 When a species has an innately risky life history, has great value to humans, and can’t defend itself, tragedy is the likely outcome.

 Cornell Lab of Ornithology.
 Great Auk.
 Available at: https://birdsna.org/Species-Account/bna/species/greauk/introduction.
 Accessed March 12, 2020.